Columbia Truck Accident Attorney

 Know the Statute of Limitations for Truck Accident Injury Claims

 Under South Carolina law (S.C.
-Code § 15-3-20), there is a three-year statute of limitations for semi-truck accident claims.
+Code § 15-3-20), there is a three-year statute of limitations for truck accident claim cases.
 What happens if a truck accident lawsuit is not filed within three years of the date of a crash?
-The victim could miss his or her opportunity to pursue compensation at all.
+The victim could miss his or her opportunity to seek compensation at all.
+Do not fall behind in the personal injury claims process.
+A proactive approach is an absolute must.
+You should speak to a truck accident lawyer right away after a serious collision.

 Recovering the Maximum Compensation for Injured Victims

-A semi-truck crash can cause catastrophic harm.
-Injured victims must be able to secure the full and fair compensation that they need to pay bills and support their families.
-In South Carolina, injured victims can seek compensation for both economic losses and non-economic losses.
+A commercial truck accident can cause catastrophic harm.
+Accident victims must be able to secure the full and fair compensation that they need to pay bills and support their families.
+In South Carolina, accident victims can seek compensation for both economic losses and non-economic damages.
+The value of your truck accident claim will always depend on a wide range of case-driven factors.

-However, the value of your truck accident injury claim will always depend on a wide range of case-driven factors.
-Our Columbia truck accident lawyer helps injured victims fight for the maximum settlement or verdict.
+Our Columbia truck accident lawyer helps injured victims fight for the maximum compensation or verdict.
 You may be eligible for compensation for:

 - Vehicle repairs;